santa112358/widget_marker_google_map/README.md

 ### WidgetMarker

-You need to use `WidgetMarker` to use widgets as markers.
+You need to insert the list of `WidgetMarker` to use widgets as markers.
 Make sure that you still need to use `onTap` method when you want to use gestures.

 ```widget_marker.dart